DataDog/datadog-trace-agent/CONTRIBUTING.md

 In order to ease/speed up our review, here are some items you can check/improve when submitting your PR:

 - [ ] have a [proper commit history](#commits) (we advise you to rebase if needed).
-- [ ] write [tests](tests/README.md) for the code you wrote.
+- [ ] write tests for the code you wrote.
-- [ ] preferably make sure that all [tests pass locally](tests/README.md).
+- [ ] preferably make sure that all tests pass locally
 - [ ] summarize your PR with a good title and a message describing your changes, cross-referencing any related bugs/PRs.

-Your Pull Request **must** always pass the CircleCI tests before being merged, if you think the error is not due to your changes, you can have a talk with us at https://dd.slack.com/messages/trace-help
+Your Pull Request **must** always pass the CircleCI tests before being merged.
+If you think the error is not due to your changes, you can have a talk with us at https://dd.slack.com/messages/trace-help

 ## Commits